ES2Spring2020-ComputinginEngineering/project-2-AlexBazyk/README.md

 	to get the false positives and the like, unocmment the code at the end that is marked as "--------------------" (lines 30-51)
 	this will print out the extra data neeeded.
+	One small note, sometimes the code flips which is class 1 and 0 when printing so it may say that every point is not the correct class but that just means that it didn't interpret it properly, if you manually flip it, everything it works.
+Also just running it again should give the same endpoints and shows that there are minimal points incorrectly labeled.